 If you have children but don't have or can't afford a safe place for them to stay while you are at work, going to school or looking for a job, there are programs that can help.
 The Texas Workforce Commission operates the Child Care Management Services program, which helps eligible parents with the costs of child care.
 The local Texas Workforce Center can tell you if you are eligible for these benefits.
-You can find your local center by following the "Texas Workforce Centers and Services" link at www.twc.state.tx.us.
+You can find your local center by following the Find Locations link twc.state.tx.us.
 You can also find your local center by contacting the Texas Information and Referral Network by calling 211 in Texas or by visiting www.211texas.org.
-Foster youth and former foster youth are a priority to receive child care assistance.
+Foster youth and former foster youth are a priority to receive child care assistance which means you should be at placed at the top of the list to get benefits.
+Your Aftercare Case Manager and Transition Center staff can help you establish that you are a priority for services.
 Discuss it with your local Texas Workforce Commission and have them check the local workforce development board contract.